jareddantis/gamocosm-discord/README.md

 ### Configuration:
 1. Refer to the [Discord.py Docs](https://discordpy.readthedocs.io/en/latest/discord.html#discord-intro) to create a Bot account and add it to a guild/server
-2. Copy `config_default.yaml` and rename to `config.yaml`.
-Populate with your own configuration
+2. Populate your chosen platform's build vars with your own configuration
     * `serverId`: Gamocosm server id
     * `apiKey`: Gamocosm api key (under advanced tab in server settings)
     * `discordKey`: The Discord bot api token from step 1
     * `discordChannel`: The id for the channel the bot should output messages to.
 Follow [this tutorial](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-server-ID-)
+    * `discordPrefix`: The message prefix for the bot
 3. Type `.help` for a list of commands

 ### Documentation